pandas-dev/pandas/doc/source/timeseries.rst

     is_year_end,"Logical indicating if last day of year (defined by frequency)" is_leap_year,"Logical indicating if the date belongs to a leap year"

-Furthermore, if you have a ``Series`` with datetimelike values, then you can access these properties via the ``.dt`` accessor, see the :ref:`docs <basics.dt_accessors>`
+Furthermore, if you have a ``Series`` with datetimelike values, then you can access these properties via the ``.dt`` accessor, as detailed in the section on :ref:`.dt accessors<basics.dt_accessors>`.

 .. _timeseries.offsets:

-DateOffset objects
+DateOffset Objects
 ------------------

-In the preceding examples, we created DatetimeIndex objects at various frequencies by passing in :ref:`frequency strings <timeseries.offset_aliases>` like 'M', 'W', and 'BM to the ``freq`` keyword.
-Under the hood, these frequency strings are being translated into an instance of pandas ``DateOffset``, which represents a regular frequency increment.
+In the preceding examples, we created ``DatetimeIndex`` objects at various frequencies by passing in :ref:`frequency strings <timeseries.offset_aliases>` like 'M', 'W', and 'BM' to the ``freq`` keyword.
+Under the hood, these frequency strings are being translated into an instance of :class:`DateOffset`, which represents a regular frequency increment.
 Specific offset logic like "month", "business day", or "one hour" is represented in its various subclasses.